Standards and Inspections Division

 The bureau regulates the construction, installation, repair, alteration, inspection, use and operation of vessels.
 The bureau conducts periodic inspections of vessels, monitors inspection reports, and maintains records on ownership, location and condition of working boilers and pressure vessels.
 It also issues operating certificates to boiler owners and operators who meet requirements.

-The Elevator and Amusement Device Bureau oversees, except in federal buildings, the installation and safe operation of elevators, escalators, workman's hoists, dumbwaiters, moving walks, aerial passenger tramways, amusement rides, included railways and lifting devices for people with disabilities.
+The Elevator and Amusement Device Bureau oversees, except in federal buildings, the installation and safe operation of elevators, escalators, workman's hoists, dumbwaiters, moving walks, aerial passenger tramways, amusement rides, including railways and lifting devices for people with disabilities.
 The bureau conducts more than 24,000 annual inspections and approves plans and applications for equipment that falls under its jurisdiction.

 The bureau provides education and training to miners and contractors to help them identify and eliminate hazards and to help reduce accidents and injuries in the mining industry.